prebid/prebid.github.io/dev-docs/bidders/kiviads.md

 |---------------|----------|-----------------------|-----------|-----------|
 | `placementId`      | optional | Placement Id         | `'0'`    | `'string'` |
 | `endpointId`      | optional | Endpoint Id         | `'0'`    | `'string'` |

+### Note

+For the prebid server and prebid.js you only need to use one parameter: either placementId or endpointId